earthcube/geocodes/docs/setup_base_machine_configuration.md

   * If user has a local name server they control, that might work.
 * setup a new password for traefik
 * lets encrypt

+## updating Portainer, or treafik

+the latest image needs to bb pulled

+`docker pull portainer/portainer-ce:latest`

+then
+`./run_base.sh`